If you’re an artist or graphic designer, applying to sell your designs through the Amazon Merch on Demand program can definitely be worth your time.

-- Design rejections don’t always make sense and are often automated, just revise and keep going.
+- Design rejections happen.
+They don’t always make sense and are often automated, so just revise and try again.
 Make sure to follow all of Amazon’s guidelines for keywords and descriptions to avoid this as much a possible.

 - Not everything will sell, and what does sell might not even be your best work.

-- Your design will be deleted if there are 0 sales after 1 year.
+- Your design will be deleted if there are no sales after 1 year.
 When this happens, you can either revise your keywords and description or move on and try another design.

 - There are no discounts or sale promotion on Merch products.